PeekMed

 In orthopedics, image segmentation is a visual system that supports the surgeon when he is determining the strategy of how to assist a patient.

-To make it simple, it works as a tool that allows surgeons to automatically select a specific bone and move it as he deems appropriate.
+To make it simple, it works as a tool that allows surgeons to automatically select a specific bone and move it as they deem appropriate.

 Image segmentation in orthopedics can play an essential role in medical image analysis.
 It allows the surgeon to better explore patient-specific anatomy without spending much time.